 Exercise 3: Ball Thrown Up

-Note: we are not taking any measurements with this exercise but discussing things qualitatively.
 Instead of dropping the object from the height of 1.0 m, let’s imagine you throw the object straight up into the air.
-Think about what happens to the ball the second after it has left your hand and is moving up (‘just after leaving hand’ in the chart below) and the second before it returns to your hand and is moving down (‘just before returning to hand’).
-If we set our coordinate system so that the origin is at the ground and upwards is the positive direction:
+Think about what happens to the ball the second after it has left your hand and is moving up versus the second before it returns to your hand and is moving down, which is described by the first and second scenarios depicted in the table below.
+For this exercise, we will set our coordinate system so that the origin is at the ground and upwards is the positive direction.
+Note: We are not taking any measurements with this exercise but discussing things qualitatively.

 Exercise 3.1 (1 mark)